Reading sequence

 Read chapter →

-The question worth asking about physical intimacy before marriage is not whether it is permitted.
+The question worth asking about physical intimacy before lifelong commitment, including marriage, is not whether it is permitted.
 It is what it costs, what it risks, and whether you are being honest about both.

 Read chapter →